mirtiza09/lifeos/RENDER-DEPLOYMENT.md

 1. After deployment completes, click on the generated URL to access your application
 2. The frontend should load and connect to the API endpoints
 3. Check Render logs for any errors
+4. Verify the Docker healthcheck is passing (visible in Render logs)

 ## Troubleshooting